 But here we are in 2015.
 Things have changed.
 Disks have gotten substantially faster.
 Enterprise NVRAM drives can do a 4k random read in around 15us, an order of magnitude faster than 2012 SSDs.
 Networks have improved even more.
 It's now relatively common to employ a low-latency user-mode networking stack, which drives round-trip latencies for a 4k transfer down to 10s of microseconds.
 That's fast enough to disaggregate SSD and give applications access to infinite SSD.
 It's not quite fast enough to disaggregate high-end NVRAM, but RDMA can handle that.

 RDMA drives latencies down another order of magnitude, putting network latencies below NVRAM access latencies by enough that we can disaggregate NVRAM.
 Note that these numbers are for an unloaded network with no congestion -- these numbers will get substantially worse under load, but they're illustrative of what's possible.
 This isn't exactly new technology: HPC folks have been using RDMA over InfiniBand for years, but InfiniBand networks are expensive enough that they haven't seen a lot of uptake in datacenters.
 Something that's new in the past few years is the ability to run RDMA over Ethernet.
 This turns out to be non-trivial; both Microsoft and Google have papers in this year's SIGCOMM on how to do this without running into the numerous problems that occur when trying to scale this beyond a couple nodes.
-But it's possible, and we're approaching the point where companies that aren't ridiculously large are going to be able to deploy this technology at scale1.
+But it's possible, and we're approaching the point where companies that aren't ridiculously large are going to be able to deploy this technology at scale.

 However, while it's easy to say that we should use disaggregated disk because the ratio of network latency to disk latency has changed, it's not as easy as just taking any old system and throwing it on a fast network.
 If we take a 2005-era distributed filesystem or distributed database and throw it on top of a fast network, it won't really take advantage of the network.
 That 2005 system is going to have assumptions like the idea that it's fine for an operation to take 500ns, because how much can 500ns matter?
 But it matters a lot when your round-trip network latency is only few times more than that and applications written in a higher-latency era are often full of "careless" operations that burn hundreds of nanoseconds at a time.
 Worse yet, designs that are optimal at higher latencies create overhead as latency decreases.
 For example, with 1ms latency, adding local caching is a huge win and 2005-era high-performance distributed applications will often rely heavily on local caching.
 But when latency drops below 1us, the caching that was a huge win in 2005 is often not just pointless, but actually counter-productive overhead.